8gudbits/8gudbitsKit/README.md

-# TechWhizKit
+# 8gudbitsKit

-<em>TechWhizKit is a collection of small tools designed to perform various tasks.
+<em>8gudbitsKit is a collection of small tools designed to perform various tasks.
 Whether you’re a developer, sysadmin, or just someone who loves tinkering with technology, these utilities can come in handy.</em>

 ---